Wazuh central components

 Upgrading the Wazuh server

-When upgrading a multi-node Wazuh manager cluster, run the upgrade in every node to make all the Wazuh manager nodes join the cluster.
+When upgrading a multi-node Wazuh manager cluster, run the upgrade in every node.
 Start with the master node to reduce server downtime.
+To successfully upgrade the Wazuh server, follow these steps in order:

 Note